 If your symptoms are below the neck (diarrhea, intense coughing, vomiting, fever), then the American College of Sports Medicine and the Centers for Disease Control and Prevention suggests you let your illness run its course before resuming your workout.
 If you work out when you have these intense symptoms, you risk your health and increase your chances of an injury due to a workout.

-What if you skip working out while sick?
+What if you skip working out while you’re sick?

-- Working out while having below the neck symptoms or running a temperature can make you feel worse.
+Working out while having the neck symptoms or running a temperature can make you feel worse.
 The reason is as you exercise your body temperature rises.
-If you have a temperature over 101 degrees let your body rest and fight the infection.
+If you have a temperature of 101 degrees let your body rest and fight the infection.

 One more bit of good news: